 This is supplemented by resource limiting with

-Since validation occurs within the sandbox, special care must be taken that validation routines don't access the environment (e.g., by opening files, network connections, etc.), as the child will be abruptly killed by the sandbox facility.
+Since validation occurs within the sandbox, special care must be taken that validation routines don't access the environment (e.g., by opening files, network connections, etc.), as the child might be abruptly killed by the sandbox facility.
+(Not all sandboxes do this.)
 If required, this kind of validation can take place after the parse validation sequence.

 kcgi is shipped with a fully automated testing framework executed with

-Interfacing systems can also make use of this by working with the kcgi_regress(3) function library.
+Interfacing systems can also make use of this by working with the kcgiregress(3) library.

 This framework acts as a mini-webserver, listening on a local port, translating an HTTP document into a